 The University of Melbourne conducts purchasing manager certification as Professional Certificate in the Supply Chain Management program.
 It is worth pursuing if you wish to move into the logistics and supply chain field or advance your career in procurement.

 Available to domestic and international students

-You can also consider the below Certifications for purchasing managers that give you global recognition in the logistics, supply chain, and purchasing, and the advantage to appear for professional posts in any esteemed organization.
+You can also consider the below Certifications for purchasing managers that give you global recognition in the logistics, supply chain, and purchasing, and the advantage of appearing for professional posts in any esteemed organisation.

 The Certified Purchasing Professional

 The Certified Professional Purchasing Consultant

 Some employers require purchasing managers to have a master's degree.
 The qualification is essential for top-level employment and those wanting to enhance their chances of progressing to a managerial position.

 Master of Science in Supply Chain Management - Victoria University